Lucia's Blog: 2016-02-14

 I. IS SATAN REAL?

 It is crystal clear that Satan exists and is real.
 It is documented in both the Old and the New Testaments.
 From beginning to end (the first book of the Bible to the last), his existence is affirmed as our adversary.
-In Genesis 3, we are first introduced to Satan (as he arrives on the scene) in the form of a serpent to tempt Eve.
-In the last book of the Bible, we read "And he seized the dragon, that ancient serpent, who is the devil and Satan... " (Rev. 20:2).
-We see him again in I Chronicles 21:1 where he stood against Israel, trying to tempt King David to sin.
+In Genesis 3, we are first introduced to Satan (as he arrives on the scene) as a serpent to tempt Eve.
+In the last book of the Bible, we read, "And he seized the dragon, that ancient serpent, who is the devil and Satan... " (Rev. 20:2).
+We see him again in I Chronicles 21:1, where he stood against Israel, trying to tempt King David to sin.

-In the New Testament, his existence is reaffirmed as cunning, deceitful and hypocritical.
+In the New Testament, his existence is reaffirmed as cunning, deceitful, and hypocritical.
 In Matthew 4:1-11, he enters the scene to tempt our Lord Jesus in the wilderness as a literal and distinct being.
 A few chapters later (Matt.
-12:27), Jesus referred to him as "Beelzebub" which means the lord of refuse or the lord of the flies.
+12:27), Jesus referred to him as "Beelzebub," which means the lord of refuse or the lord of the flies.
 This is a term that expresses contempt.
 He is everything that is opposed to holiness and purity.
-This was not just a term that our Lord used to apply to some kind of harmless, mythical character or fable.
-No, Jesus used this term to refer to Satan as a being that was dangerous, overflowing with wickedness!!
+This was not just a term our Lord used to apply to some harmless, mythical character or fable.
+No, Jesus used this term to refer to Satan as a dangerous being overflowing with wickedness!!

 II.
 WHAT IS THE ORIGIN OF SATAN?

 Although the Bible does not tell us much about the origin of Satan, there is enough evidence and information in the Word of God that we may draw some reasonable conclusions as to how Satan came into existence.
-Is Satan a created being or is he eternal?
-Even though he is quite powerful, he does not share the status of deity.
+Is Satan a created being, or is he eternal?
+Even though he is quite powerful, he does not share the deity status.
 Why?
-Because deity is omnipotent, omnipresent, omniscient and righteous (Psalm 139).
+Because deity is omnipotent, omnipresent, omniscient, and righteous (Psalm 139).
 Satan does not have these qualities!
-He is not “all-powerful” for God is greater and stronger than he is (I John 4:4).
+He is not “all-powerful,” for God is greater and stronger than he is (I John 4:4).
 God allows him to do certain things.
 God also limits him (Job 1:12; 2:6; Rev. 20:2).

 • He is not omnipresent (all present) since he is restrained to a particular place.
 Though he is the god (ruler) of this world (II Cor.
 4:4), God will throw him into the "lake of fire" one day (Rev. 20:10).

-• He is not all that smart nor is he powerful enough to "snatch" the disciples of the Lord from His hand (John 10:28).
+• He is not very smart or powerful enough to "snatch" the disciples of the Lord from His hand (John 10:28).

-Therefore, Satan is not a deity in any sense nor does he possess an eternal nature.
-He has not always existed like our Creator, but instead he was created.
+Therefore, Satan is not a deity in any sense, nor does he possess an eternal nature.
+He has not always existed like our Creator; instead, he was created.

 In Colossians 1:16, we have further evidence for this conclusion: